webdevelopers-eu/z-template/README.md

 Toggle the visibility of the current element.
 The visibility is controlled by adding/removing the CSS classes `dna-template-hidden` and `dna-template-visible`.
 The CSS definition is in `template.css` file.

+If multiple toggle commands are present with different outcomes, the "show" outcome always wins.

 Syntax:

     BOOL_EXPRESSION toggle [ CONDITION ]